Career Highlights of Leo E. Manzer:

 1998-2000 Conoco Gas-to-Liquids (GTL) Technology

 During this period DuPont owned Conoco Inc. Although Conoco had large gas reserves they had little expertise in catalysis.
 Manzer initiated a program, at the request of Conoco, to develop technology for the conversion of natural gas to linear alkanes for diesel fuel (GTL).
 As a result of this collaboration, Conoco developed tremendous experience and intellectual property in this well-researched field.
 During this period, Conoco was sold by DuPont, however, the groundwork and R&D effort gave Conoco a world class process in the GTL area.
-The company subsequently built a 400 barrel/day pilot plant that has operated smoothly and is one of several oil companies selected by Qatar to build over $4 billion commercial plants.
+The company subsequently built a 400 barrel/day pilot plant that operated smoothly and was one of several oil companies selected by Qatar to build over $4 billion commercial plants.
+Unfortunately the plant was never constructed although the technology worked well.

 Nafion® is an important business for DuPont and a key component of fuel cells.
 Tetrafluoroethylene (TFE) and hexafluoropropylene (HFP) are the key ingredients in Nafion®.
 Production of both TFE and HFP generate significant amounts of highly toxic byproducts and the process is expensive to operate.
 Dr. Manzer initiated a large program to develop lower cost processes for the production of these two monomers.
 A number of patents were issued based on a wide variety of new technology such as electrochemical fluorinations, chlorofluorination of hydrocarbons, and inductively heated pyrolysis reactors.